Jarisch-Herxheimer reaction

 Adolf Jarisch (1850-1902) was an Austrian dermatologist.
 Jarisch published his description of the Jarisch-Herxheimer reaction in 1895, seven years before Herxheimer published his own description.
 As this was many years before the discovery of penicillin, the original description related to the treatment with mercury.

 Karl Herxheimer (1861-1942) was a German dermatologist.
 Herxheimer published his description of the Jarisch-Herxheimer reaction in 1902.
-He had already resigned his positions because of his age when the Nazis took power in 1933 but, despite being Jewish, he stubbornly refused to leave his native country.
+He had already resigned his positions because of his age when the Nazis took power in 1933 but, despite being Jewish, he declined to leave Germany.
 He was imprisoned in the autumn of 1941 and on August 27 1942, aged 81, he died in a concentration camp.

 Further reading and references